 To find insurance that is both adequate and affordable, we looked at a variety of factors to narrow down the best car insurance companies in Detroit.
 These included customer satisfaction scores, third party ratings, amount of discounts, as well as the average prices for both minimum and full coverage.

 Best car insurance companies in Detroit

 To determine the best cheap car insurance in Detroit, we looked at J.D.
 Power scores (an independent third party review company that tests customer satisfaction), average amount for premiums, as well as available discounts.
-Here are the companies we believe to be the best car insurance in Detroit.
+Here are the companies we believe to be among the best car insurance in Detroit.